Posted: Tuesday, 5/23/17 @ 3pm EST

 In both examples above, our customers have negative balances.
 As we enter the summer months, they will produce more, but they will also use more, so it’s likely they will end up using their credited amounts.

-If you’re interested in having a negative electric bill, fill out the form on this page and we’ll contact you to discuss your options!
+If you’re interested in having a negative electric bill, contact Boston Solar to get started!